-The city is known for its elegant thermal baths like the Király Bath, where you can relax whilst admiring the ancient architecture, and there are many upmarket spas to choose from such as the Széchenyi Baths, which has 18 pools and 10 saunas.
+The city is known for its elegant thermal baths like the Király Bath, where you can relax whilst admiring the ancient architecture, plus many upmarket spas to choose from.
+For example the Széchenyi Baths, which has 18 pools and 10 saunas.

 Budapest is also home to various health-focussed hotels and open air pools like the Gellért Bath.
 Many locals head to the baths not to swim, but to unwind and spend time with friends.

 Budapest has also become famous for its café culture, with its most revered venues including the Lotz Hall Café, which sits at the back of the Art Deco Paris store.
 This has helped it become one of Europe’s key destinations for coffee connoisseurs.

 For those in need of retail therapy, they are virtually guaranteed to love the various new small boutiques that have sprung up over Budapest.

 The Danube River runs through the city, splitting it in two.
 Hence the name “Pearl of the Danube”.